jefftriplett/jefftriplett.github.io/_pages/now.md

 **Working on:**

-- I am a month into a stay-at-home order here with my family in Kansas with at least two weeks left.
-Daycares closed a month ago, but we are doing just fine.
+- We am nine months into a mostly stay-at-home order here with my family in Kansas.

 - I work full-time [REVSYS][].
 Some days I write code, train developers, automate systems, secure websites, and manage humans.

 - I am working on a weekly newsletter called [Django News][].

-- I am working on [DjangoCon US 2020][].
+- I am working on [DjangoCon US 2021][].

-- After a few year hiatus, I am trail running again.
+- One of my 2020 regrets is that I never ran.
 Checkout out my [#jeffisrunning][] tweets on Twitter.

 - I have maintained a weekly [personal goals project][] on GitHub since late 2015.
 I stalled out a bit in 2018, but it's on my radar to automate, and keep going.